rabbitmq/rabbitmq-website/site/tutorials/amqp-concepts.md

 is common to use serialisation formats like JSON, Thrift, Protocol Buffers and MessagePack to serialize structured data in order to publish it as the message payload.
-Protocol peers typically use the "content-type" and "content-encoding" fields to communicate this information,  but this is by convention only.
+Protocol peers typically use the "content-type" and "content-encoding" attributes to communicate this information,  but this is by convention only.

 Messages may be published as persistent, which makes the broker persist them to disk.